RLVR-World: Training World Models with Reinforcement Learning: Discussion and Limitations

 \section{Discussion and Limitations}

 In this work, we pioneer RLVR for training world models across language and video modalities, with practical applications in web navigation and robotic manipulation.
 We believe RLVR has the potential to become a general post-training paradigm for generative models.
-To this end, several challenges remain for future exploration: (1) \textit{Task-aligned rewards}: While classical visual metrics align better with the world modeling task than MLE, they still fail to fully capture user-intended qualities.
+To this end, several challenges remain for future exploration. \textbf{From the algorithmic perspective:} (1) \textit{Breaking performance barriers}: Although RLVR yields significant gains, training typically converges within hundreds of steps.
+Unlocking continual improvements calls for deeper analysis of bottlenecks in models, data, and algorithms; (2) \textit{Out-of-distribution (OOD) generalization}: Inspired by RLVR's success in enabling LLMs to generalize beyond training domains \cite{shen2025satori}, it is important to study whether similar benefits extend to world models, particularly for counterfactual reasoning on OOD actions in sequential decision-making. \textbf{For developing foundation world models:} (1) \textit{Post-training general-purpose world models}: Our current video world models adopt a two-stage training process on the same dataset.
+We believe that the full potential of RLVR will be further unlocked once the community develops general-purpose video world models \cite{agarwal2025cosmos, li2025unified}.
+This would enable the complete paradigm of supervised pre-training on diverse domains $\rightarrow$ supervised fine-tuning $\rightarrow$ reinforcement fine-tuning, which has already proven effective in our language world model experiments.
+(2) \textit{Broader application across model classes}: While the core insight behind RLVR-World is model-agnostic, GRPO algorithms for diffusion models \cite{xue2025dancegrpo, liu2025flow} are concurrently developed and thus fall outside the scope of our current study.
+(3) \textit{Task-aligned rewards}: While classical visual metrics align better with the world modeling task than MLE, they still fail to fully capture user-intended qualities.
 Incorporating constraints such as physical rules and temporal consistency will require more sophisticated reward designs.
-(2) \textit{Breaking performance barriers}: Although RLVR yields significant gains, training typically converges within hundreds of steps.
-Unlocking continual improvements calls for deeper analysis of bottlenecks in models, data, and algorithms; (3) \textit{Out-of-distribution (OOD) generalization}: Inspired by RLVR's success in enabling LLMs to generalize beyond training domains \cite{shen2025satori}, it is important to study whether similar benefits extend to world models, particularly for counterfactual reasoning on OOD actions in sequential decision-making.